moh123mos/duocodo-docs/docs/guide/ch5/use-case-formats.md

 ---

-#### 12. Track Progress
+#### 12. Track Progress and View Learning Analytics

 **Actor:** Learner

 **Main Success Scenario:**
-1. The learner navigates to the "Progress" section from the dashboard.
+1. The learner navigates to the "Progress & Analytics" section from the dashboard.
-2. The system displays comprehensive progress metrics:
+2. The system displays a comprehensive dashboard with two main views:
+   - **Progress Overview**
+   - **Detailed Analytics**
+3. **Progress Overview Section** displays:
    - Completed modules and lessons
    - Current XP and level
    - Skill mastery percentages
    - Time spent learning
    - Streak information
-3. The learner views a visual roadmap showing their journey.
-4. The learner can filter progress by course, skill, or time period.
+4. **Detailed Analytics Section** displays:
+   - Accuracy rates per skill
+   - Time-to-completion trends
+   - Learning velocity
+   - Performance metrics with charts and graphs
-5. The system highlights weak areas and recommends improvement exercises.
+5. The system highlights weak areas and recommends improvement exercises based on analytics.
+6. The learner can view predictions and insights:
+   - Estimated time to complete current path
+   - Suggested focus areas
+7. The system provides actionable recommendations based on combined progress and analytics data.

 **Alternative Scenarios:**

 **A1.
 No Progress Data**
-- At Step 2, if the learner hasn't completed any content, the system displays:
+- At Step 2, if the learner hasn't completed any content:
-  *"Start your learning journey!
-Complete lessons to see your progress here."*
+  - The system displays: *"Start your learning journey!
+Complete lessons to see your progress and analytics here."*
+  - Shows sample analytics dashboard with demo data

+**A2.
+Insufficient Data for Detailed Analytics**
+- At Step 4, if there's not enough activity for meaningful analytics:
+  - The system displays: *"Complete more lessons (at least 10) to unlock detailed analytics and insights."*
+  - Shows basic progress metrics only
+  - Detailed analytics sections are grayed out with unlock requirements

+**A3.
+Data Loading Delays**
+- At Step 2, if analytics take time to compile:
+  - The system displays progress indicator: *"Loading your analytics...
+This may take a moment."*
+  - Shows cached data with timestamp while fresh data loads

 ---